intel/oneContainer-API/Readme.md

 # oneContainer API

-A platform to enable unified APIs with service backends for multiple verticals.
+OneContainer-API is a platform to enable unified APIs for containerized services and backends in multiple segments like AI, Database, and Media.

 <img src=images/oneca-arch0.2.0.jpg width=700 height=600/>

+The framework is backend agnostic and have been tested with Intel® optimized stacks for Deep Learning, the Deep Learning Reference Stack (DLRS) and Data Services, the Data Services Reference Stack (DSRS).
+For more information on Intel® System Stacks for Linux, checkout, [stacks](https://intel.github.io/stacks/)

 ## Installation